GDPR Status Partially aligned

 Third-party public-page resources

-Some public pages still load third-party fonts and CDN assets, so further minimisation work remains open.
+Some public pages still load third-party fonts, CDN assets, and embedded marketing links, so further minimisation work remains open.

 Formal records of processing